digitalist-se/hosting-quickmigrate/README.md

 * Move the files directory back to the new site folder
 * Delete the old site folder on the web front(s).

 The files directory is never backed up to the hostmaster, which saves a LOT of time when doing the migrate.
+There is a few things to note though:

+* You **can't** move sites from different servers this way.
+If you need to do that, you need to use the normal migrate process.
+* Files are not backed up.
+Use another means of backing data up!

 # Installation
 Put this module into your sites/all/modules folder of your hostmaster.
 You will also have to install the companion [drush plugin](http://github.com/nodeone/drush-quickmigrate).